pc2/CustoNN2/OpenCL_Kernels/Googlenet/inception_modules/googlenet_channels/kernels_testing_io_channels/README.md

 # Work instructions for testing GoogLeNet with channels
+Here we are executing Googlenet with channels implementation inbetween the layers to avoid writing intermediate results into global memory.
+In Emulation mode, the IO channels are emulated as files.
+So every inception will write the intermediate results into a file via IO channel and next inception module will read the data from file.
+The architecture is shown below in this document.
 ### Googlenet with only IO channels:
 - Plugin code for testing kernels with only IO channels is in `io_channels_testing_branch` branch
 - GoogLeNet kernels with IO channels are saved in `pg-custonn2-2018/OpenCL_Kernels/Googlenet/inception_modules/googlenet_channels/kernels_testing_io_channels`